WayFASTER: a Self-Supervised Traversability Prediction for Increased Navigation Awareness: Validation Experimental Results

 \section{Validation \& Experimental Results}

 In this section, we present the experimental results for \method{}.
-We perform experiments on a validation dataset to show quantitative and qualitative results of the traversability prediction maps.
-The best-performing model is used on a real robot deployed in real outdoor environments.
-We compare our method against strong baselines to show its effectiveness in a variety of outdoor scenarios.
+We performed offline experiments on a validation dataset and deployed our method on real robotic platforms to show quantitative and qualitative results of the traversability prediction framework.